 By definition, the effect of a variant of uncertain clinical significance (VUS) on a person's cancer risk is unknown.

-Screening and management is based on the personal and family history.
-That's why seeing a Genetic Oncologist to order the testing is a good idea.
+Screening and management are based on the personal and family history.
+That's why seeing a Genetic Oncologist prior to ordering the testing is a good idea.